johndck/Bootstrap-Portfolio/assessmentCriteria.md

     - A footer section.

 ​ - All hyperlinks should have a hover effect.
+Yes, some.

-​ - All buttons should display a box shadow upon hover. done ✔︎ ​ 5.
+​ - All buttons should display a box shadow upon hover. - + change colour & border radius size - done ✔︎
+​ 5.
 Your Bootstrap solution should minimize use of media queries. done ✔︎ (there are none used) ​ 6.
 Deploy your new Bootstrap-powered portfolio to GitHub Pages. done ✔︎